-“Helvetia” is a project celebrating and exploring the meaning of 21st century Swiss national identity through visual communication.
-Swiss Style, an integral part of 20th century Swiss visual communication, has been used as a tool in this project, and reinterpreted in order to convey emotion.
+“Helvetia” is a project celebrating and exploring the meaning of a 21st century Swiss national identity through visual communication.
+Swiss Style, an integral part of 20th century Swiss visual communication, has been used as a tool in this project, and reinterpreted in order to form more emotional links with Swiss history.
 There is room for many more projects in the future regarding other Swiss realities.

 In order to address various narratives and themes relating to Swiss identity, "Helvetia" consists of 6 sub-projects.
-Each project triggers a discussion of where Swiss national identity lies when linked to history.
 This is needed in order to truly represent a modern 21st century Swiss national identity that can grow from its past.

 “We know better where we go when we know where we come from.”